anjo-hsr/CloudInf/14-PYang/README.md

 # README for netconf-script
 ## Hints
-Use Ctrl + d to terminate the script.
+Use _Ctrl + d_ to terminate the script.
 This will close the session correctly.
 Otherwise the session will be hanging until the timeout run out.
-With to many open sessions no new connection can be established until the hanging sessions are terminated or closed.
+With to many open sessions no new connection can be established until a hanging or open session is terminated or closed.
 Note to [enable the candidate-datastore](https://www.cisco.com/c/en/us/td/docs/ios-xml/ios/prog/configuration/169/b_169_programmability_cg/configuring_yang_datamodel.html) to work with this script:
 ```
 enable